 From here — each easy crocheted flower can be different.
 You can also change color, use up your different yarn scraps!
 In my pictures and to save time, I used a single color.

-One variation for MY Easy Crocheted Flowers is: Chain 5, skip 1, slip stitch into the next stitch.
-Chain 5, skip 1 and slip stitch….repeat all around, at last sl st, cut yarn, pull tight to make a knot and weave in tail.
+Chain 5, skip 1, slip stitch into the next stitch.
+Chain 5, skip 1, and slip stitch….repeat all around, at last sl st, cut yarn, pull tight to make a knot, and weave in tail.
 (8 petals)

 - chain 3, sc and repeat all around without skipping stitches—also a tighter flower, but with much shorter petals.